bsalehe/pipeline_canker_cherry/README.md

 #### Setting necessary variables in bean.sh
 You may need to reset varaibles `BEAN_PATH` and `PIPELINE_OUT` in the file bean.sh.
 The former finds where BEAN classify.pl script is located while the later saves the prediction results of the bean in text format.

-#### Additional T3SS Prediction Tools
+#### Other T3SS Prediction Tools
-We have added in the pipeline two more additional tools for predicting T3 effectors.
-These are:-
-- Deepredeff
-- EffectiveT3
+Deepredeff has been also added in the pipeline.
 Deepredeff depends on R and Tensorflow to run CNN models.
 The prediction is done de novo without feature selection mechanism.

-Two databases have been added from the installation directories of the source folders of the tools.
-These are:
-`module` and `db` which are for EffectiveT3 and Deepredeff respectively.